Cohomological rigidity of manifolds with torus actions: I: Cohomological rigidity of topological toric manifolds

 \section{Cohomological rigidity of topological toric manifolds}

 The following theorem is the main result of this section. \begin{thm} Let $M=M(P_K,\mathit{\Lambda})$ and $M'=M(P_{K'},\mathit{\Lambda}')$ be two topological toric $2n$-manifolds.
-Assume $K$ is flag and satisfies the SCC.
-Then the following two conditions are equivalent: \begin{enumerate}[(i)] \item there is a cohomology ring isomorphism $h:H^*(M;\Zz)\xr{\cong} H^*(M';\Zz)$. \item $M$ and $M'$ are weakly equivariantly homeomorphic. \end{enumerate} \end{thm}
+Assume that the starshaped sphere $K$ is flag and satisfies the SCC.
+Then the following two conditions are equivalent: \begin{enumerate}[(i)] \item there is a cohomology ring isomorphism $h:H^*(M;\Zz)\xr{\simeq} H^*(M';\Zz)$. \item $M$ and $M'$ are weakly equivariantly homeomorphic. \end{enumerate} \end{thm}

-\begin{rem} For the case $n=3$, the Theorem is also obtained by Buchstaber et al. \cite{BEMPP17}.
+\begin{rem} For the case $n=3$, the theorem is also obtained by Buchstaber et al. \cite{BEMPP17}.
 Their proof was carried out on the Koszul algebras of $H^*(M)=\Zz[K]/\JJ$ and $H^*(M')=\Zz[K']/\JJ'$.
 Here we give another proof by means of the Taylor resolution of $\Zz[K]/\JJ$ and $\Zz[K']/\JJ'$. \end{rem}